Varsity Athletic Therapy | Department of Athletics

 Volunteer Student Trainer Program

 Full-time students at the University of Guelph interested in gaining first-hand experience in the field of athletic therapy can apply to the following course, BIOL 3650 (An Introduction to Athletic Therapy).
 The course, which is a pre-requisite to becoming a student trainer with one of our Gryphon varsity teams, is offered in the winter semester and is by application only.
-With U of G head athletic therapist Judy Lynch leading the teaching, the BIOL 3650 course is designed to introduce students to the profession of athletic therapy in an experiential learning format, which includes hands-on practical skills such as taping for injuries, concussion evaluation, on-field and sideline assessment of injuries, and learning basic anatomy relating to common injuries in sport.
+With athletic therapist Chris DeZorzi leading the teaching, the BIOL 3650 course is designed to introduce students to the profession of athletic therapy in an experiential learning format, which includes hands-on practical skills such as taping for injuries, concussion evaluation, on-field and sideline assessment of injuries, and learning basic anatomy relating to common injuries in sport.
 The objective is to prepare the student for volunteering as a student trainer with one of our Gryphon varsity teams.